Two Dogs Dining

 44. You're certain it's all part of a vast right wing conspiracy.

-45. Your wife/husband/boyfriend/girlfriend/mother/father/kids are on your case for spending too much time on the computer.
+45. Your wife/husband/boyfriend/girlfriend/mother/father are all on your case for spending too much time online.

-46. You're in the Federal Witness Protection Program and are convinced someone will track you down for reading this.
+46. You're in the Federal Witness Protection Program and are convinced that someone will track you down for reading this.
+Duck!

 47. The tea kettle is whistling.

-48. You're trying to figure out if the Isle of Langerhans is in the Carrribean or your pancreas.
+48. You're trying to figure out if the Isle of Langerhans is in the Caribbean or your pancreas.

 49. You're waiting for your assistant to bring you the Executive Overview.